JosephEoff/josepheoff.github.io/_posts/2026-03-14-kniferescue.md

 ---
 When the blade is willing but the wood is weak.

-Everytime I've sharpened out kitchen knives for the last year or so, there was always this one knife where I kept thinking "this thing is broken."
+Everytime I've sharpened our kitchen knives for the last year or so, there was always this one knife where I kept thinking "this thing is broken."
 The handle was cracked, the pins were loose, the blade flopped when cutting, etc.

-A couple of weeks ago, I decided enough was enough and took that knife out in the garage to fix it up.
+A few of weeks ago, I decided enough was enough and took that knife out in the garage to fix it up.

 |Before|
 |------|